 Contact us to arrange your FREE initial consultation

-Boyes Turner’s serious injury lawyers secure compensation for clients with catastrophic or severe injury caused by accidents whilst working, studying, travelling or on holiday abroad.
+In claims relating to accidents abroad, the level of compensation which can be claimed depends on the law of the country which governs the claim.
+Our serious injury lawyers have extensive experience in securing compensation for clients with catastrophic or severe injury caused by accidents whilst working, studying, travelling or on holiday abroad.

 Severe injuries are always life-changing but when they are caused by accidents which happened abroad, getting help becomes even more challenging.
 In the same way, differences in language, time limits, laws, and local processes for making a claim adds another layer of complexity to an already specialist area of the law.